gillian-guide/gillian-guide.github.io/docs/Additional-Setup.en.md

 ??? warning "If using DXVK..."
     Add `-windowed` to use Borderless Fullscreen for improved stability.
 Make sure `BorderlessFullscreen` is enabled in :material-file-cog:`ZolikaPatch.ini` or/and :material-file-cog:`IV.EFLC.FusionFix.ini` for this to work.

-    If the game doesn't show correct VRAM amounts (i.e. 512MB), add `-availablevidmem` with your GPU's amount of video memory.
+    If the game doesn't show correct VRAM amounts (i.e. 512MB), add `-availablevidmem` with your GPU's amount of video memory with a `.0` after it - up to `3072.0`.

     If the game doesn't allow to use correct resolution/refresh rate, add `-width`, `-height` and `-refreshrate` with your monitor's native values.

 !!! danger "But other guides use more options!"
     ^^Don't use them^^.
 They might've helped, back in 2009, when average customer PC's couldn't really handle precaching and other stuff, but nowadays these options only do worse or act as a pure placebo.

+???
+Full list of launch options
+    You can see the full list of launch options on [PCGW](https://www.pcgamingwiki.com/wiki/Grand_Theft_Auto_IV#Launch_options).

+???+ note "What's :material-file-cog:`stream.ini`?"
+    Other guides commonly use :material-file-cog:`stream.ini` and change the values in there from `2048000` to `4096000`.
+From [PCGW users' observations](https://www.pcgamingwiki.com/w/index.php?title=Topic:X1jmh4mc3t6mv3hv&topic_showPostId=xb5gbd4mggke2ets#flow-post-xb5gbd4mggke2ets), aswell as my own's - this provides no benefit whatsoever and is likely placebo.